erichengler/weekend-movie-sagas/README.md

 ## Tasklist

 ASK FOR HELP ON THE FOLLOWING:
-1. Allow the details page to maintain on refresh.
-2. Allow the user to refresh the details or edit page.
+1. Allow the user to refresh the details or edit page.

 I THINK WE CAN DO THESE:
 1. Display all genres on movie list page.
 Research JSON_AGG to make this possible.
 (Might need help on this one)